How to Deploy Your First Smart Contract on Ethereum With Hardhat and Tenderly

 npx hardhat Select the “empty hardhat.config.js” option:

-7. Let’s also add the Tenderly plugin for Hardhat that automatically verifies your smart contract and uploads it to the Tenderly platform.
+7. Let’s also add the Tenderly plugin for Hardhat that automatically verifies your smart contract and uploads it to Tenderly.
 It’s important to verify your smart contract to enable all the functionalities of Tenderly features.

 npm install @tenderly/hardhat-tenderly